-For the discovery of genes that control development in animals and humans, and the demonstration of morphogen gradients in the fly embryo, she received a number of awards and honours, among others the Albert Lasker Medical Research Award (New York/USA) and in 1995 the Nobel Price for Medicine or Physiology together with Eric Wieschaus and Edward Lewis.
+For the discovery of genes that control development in animals and humans, and the demonstration of morphogen gradients in the fly embryo, she received a number of awards and honours, among others the Albert Lasker Medical Research Award (New York/USA) and in 1995 the Nobel Prize in Physiology or Medicine together with Eric Wieschaus and Edward Lewis.

 She was secretary general of the EMBO, which promotes excellence in the life sciences, until 2009 and a member of many scientific councils ( GDNÄ, National Ethics Council of Germany, ECR).

 She has been chancellor of the Order Pour le merite since 2013.

 In order to support women with children in science she founded the Christiane-Nüsslein-Volhard-Stiftung in 2004.

 Their work and discoveries range from how cells adapt to changes in levels of oxygen to our ability to fight global poverty.

 See them all presented here.